cettia/cettia.github.io/guides/cettia-tutorial.md

 [Cettia](https://cettia.io/) is a full-featured real-time web application framework for Java that you can use to exchange events between server and client in real-time.
 It is meant for when you run into issues which are tricky to resolve with WebSocket, JSON, and switch statement per se: avoiding repetitive boilerplate code, supporting environments where WebSocket is not available, handling both text and binary data together, recovering missed events, providing multi-device user experience, scaling out an application, and so on.
 It offers a reliable full duplex message channel and elegant patterns to achieve better user experience in the real-time web, and is compatible with any web frameworks on the Java Virtual Machine.

-In this tutorial, we've walked through the reason behind key design decisions that the Cettia team have made in the Cettia, as well as various patterns and features required to build real-time oriented applications without compromise with Cettia, and as a result, we've built the starter kit.
-The source code for the starter kit is available at [https://github.com/cettia/cettia-starter-kit](https://github.com/cettia/cettia-starter-kit).
+We've walked through the reason behind key design decisions that the Cettia team have made in the Cettia, as well as various patterns and features required to build real-time oriented applications without compromise with Cettia.

 If you have any question or feedback, please feel free to share them on [Cettia Groups](http://groups.google.com/group/cettia).